sinhaparth5/code-healer/README.md

 ---

-## 🎯 What It Does
+## What It Does

-AutoFix is your team's intelligent DevSecOps assistant that:
+CodeHealer is your team's intelligent DevSecOps assistant that:

 1. **Monitors** your GitHub `develop` branch via webhooks
 2. **Detects** bugs, security vulnerabilities, and code quality issues using AI